-Did you know that around 90% of travel bookings involve going online?
-And many tourists are turning to their smartphones to make those bookings.
+Most travel bookings involve going online.
+And many tourists are turning to their smartphones(opens in a new tab) to make those bookings.

 With these numbers continuing to rise, you shouldn’t question whether or not you should invest in a website for your tour or accommodation business.
 Instead, you should be wondering what makes a great website and how you can leverage your website to generate more sales.

-In this 5 part series, we will walk you through every element you need to ensure that you have a website full of sales-driven content.
+In this 2-part series, we will walk you through every element you need to ensure that you have a website full of sales-driven content.
 You’ll also be able to use your website as a tool to reach your targeted audience and get them coming back to actually make bookings.

 For now, we’ll start with what underpins any successful tourism website.